 The project manager enables you to perform various project tasks such as adding or removing files and dependencies to projects, importing, exporting, or creating projects, and managing build options.

 Editors

-Editors enables you read, write, or modify C/C++ or ARM assembly language source files.
+Editors enable you to read, write, or modify C/C++ or ARM assembly language source files.

 Perspectives and views